 5. If the application is successful we will write a formal letter making an offer of a place.

 8. On receipt of Joining Documents we will then be able to apply for a Confirmation of Acceptance of Studies (CAS) number to support visa applications.
-To ensure this complex area is made as efficient as possible we use our representative, Mark Taylor and the Taylor Partnership, to oversee this and he will deal directly with parents to guide them through the visa application.
-There will be a charge of £200 for this service.

 9. The Housemasters and Housemistresses will also write in July with specific information about joining the boarding houses and what boys and girls should bring with them.